Childbirth - Pregnancy

 9. Get a breast pump

 One way to make working from home easier is to get a breast pump.
 Having a pump to use during the workday can further help create those boundaries between work and home life.
 The good news is that this doesn’t need to be an expensive or complicated investment.
 In fact, it can even be completely free.
-Use our insurance checker to see which insurance-covered breast pump options are available to you and get one shipped right to your door.
+Explore pump options through The Lactation Network’s marketplace partners, or contact the TLN team.
+We can connect you with an International Board Certified Lactation Consultant (IBCLC) who can help you find a pump that works for you during an at-home or virtual insurance-covered lactation consultation.